morejava/Smartbox-software/doc/smartbox-configuration.md

 Section name is `[thermostatgui]`

-Enable this module (true or false)
+Enable this module if you want to run the thermostat GUI (needs the thermostat application).

     THERMOSTATGUI_ENABLED=false